What is Porting a Mortgage?

 • Keep the same lender and save time coordinating new mortgage applications

-• No impact on your credit score, such as breaking or applying for a mortgage
+• No impact on your credit score because of breaking a mortgage or applying for a mortgage

 • Complications when transferring to a home that's more or less expensive